jsaurabh1906/React-Short-Projects/README.md

 - Optimized API fetching using a custom useFetch hook.
 - Designed UI using Tailwind CSS for a clean and responsive layout.
 Used the built in card from UI-Verse and modified it in in product Card.
 - Disabled "Load More" button when the total products reach 100.
 Enhanced user experience with loading indicators on button while loading data in batches.

+### 9. Dice Game

+**Location:** `src/Projects/DiceGame/DiceGame.jsx`

+A fun and interactive Dice Game built using React, featuring modular components and smooth UI interactions.

+# Key Components Created

+- GameModal → Manages the main game logic and UI
+- InfoModal → Displays game rules in a pop-up modal
+- GameHeader → Contains title, info button, and close button
+- NumberSelector → Handles number selection (1-6)
+- DiceRoller → Displays and rolls the dice

+# Features:

+- Separation of Concerns and Modularized React Components
+- Score update with each dice roll
+- Showing error if not selected number and stopping dice to roll
+- Responsive UI using tailwind css

+# How to Play the Dice Game?

+1️⃣ Select a number (1-6) from the options
+2️⃣ Click the dice to roll it
+3️⃣ If the rolled number matches your selection → Score increases by that number 4️⃣ If it doesn't match → Score decreases by 2
+5️⃣ Keep playing & aim for a high score! 🎲✨